robur-coop/albatross/README.md

 _Note_: there are 4 entities but depending on the security model some can exist on the same machine.
-For example, when **client** and **intermediate CA** can be combined, requests are automatically signed using `albatross-client-bistro` (see step 8).
+For example, when **client** and **intermediate CA** can be combined, requests are automatically signed using `albatross-remote` (see step 8).

 ## Setup